jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/14-networking-privateDNS.md

 - Action 1: The custom DNS Server, needs to be in the central HUB
 - Action 2: A Policy can be assigned on MGMT group (or subscription) that for every type or private DNS zones (for PaaS) will create records, in the DNS Zone.
     - [How-to: Create Azure Policy that adds private link records to centralized private DNZ zones automatically](https://www.azadvertizer.net/azpolicyinitiativesadvertizer/Deploy-Private-DNS-Zones.html)
-- Action 3: Create a central private endpoint for all, somewhere.This, since our Azure portals (such as Azure ML portal) are global, we need a private endpoint to that portalt.
+- Action 3: Create a central private endpoint for all, somewhere.This, since our Azure portals (such as Azure ML portal) are global, we need a private endpoint to that portal.
     - If you have traditional Hub/Spoke topology, create it in the Hub.
-    - If you have WWAN - you have a central vNet to the WWAN-hub, where Pivate DNS resolvers and DNS forward can live (for 1 or many if multi region) in WWAN hub.
+    - If you have WWAN - you have a central vNet to the WWAN-hub, where Private DNS resolvers and DNS forward can live (for 1 or many if multi region) in WWAN hub.
     - [How-to: Private DNZ zones to forward - for Azure Machine Learning portal to work](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-custom-dns?tabs=azure-cli&view=azureml-api-2#example-custom-dns-server-hosted-on-premises)

 ### How-to: Give user access from corp on-premises network - Custom DNS Server hosted onpremises